Optimal Acceleration for Proximal Minimization of the Sum of Convex and Strongly Convex Functions

 Referee Report

 Summary.
-The manuscript introduces Fast Douglas-Rachford Splitting (FDR), an accelerated proximal algorithm for minimizing the sum of a convex function and a strongly convex function (equivalently, finding zeros of a monotone plus strongly monotone operator).
-It claims an O(1/N²) convergence rate on the squared distance to the solution with improved leading constants over Chambolle-Pock (2010) and Davis-Yin (2015), together with a matching complexity lower bound establishing optimality of both the rate and the leading constant for the general problem class without extra structure.
+The manuscript introduces Fast Douglas-Rachford Splitting (FDR), an accelerated proximal method for minimizing the sum of a convex function and a strongly convex function (or finding zeros of a monotone plus strongly monotone operator).
+It claims improved leading constants relative to Chambolle-Pock (2010) and Davis-Yin (2015) while retaining the O(1/N^2) rate on squared distance to the solution, together with a matching complexity lower bound that establishes optimality of both the rate and the leading constant under standard proximal-access assumptions.

 Simulated Author's Rebuttal